Computational Spectroscopy and Imaging

 - detectors: UV-Vis-NIR spectrometers, UV-Vis-NIR photodiodes, photomultiplier modules, mid-IR camera, CMOS cameras

-- hyperdimensional imaging (combining imaging with spectral or temporal information), in particular for the exotic spectral (mid/far IR) and temporal (fs) ranges, where the application of standard approaches is problematic or even impossible.
-We aim at developing the use of uncooled detectors for hyperspectral imaging in the IR spectral region and we also search for new unconventional approaches to hyperspectral imaging by using so-called compressive sampling;
+- Hyperdimensional imaging (combining imaging with spectral or temporal information), in particular for the exotic spectral (mid-/far-IR) and temporal (fs) ranges, where the application of standard concepts is problematic or even not possible.
+Namely, we aim, for instance, at developing the use of uncooled detectors for hyperspectral imaging in the IR spectral region, as well as aiming at new unconventional approaches to hyperspectral imaging by using compressive sampling.

-- computational imaging enabling us to develop novel imaging systems based on compressive sampling, where alternative approaches to image acquisition can be used (e.g. lensless imaging).
-We focus on (i) the CASSI technique (coded-aperture single-snapshot spectral imaging), which makes it possible to capture and reconstruct a 3D hyperspectral datacube by using a single 2D snapshot from a camera, and (ii) the single-pixel camera technique, which makes it possible to carry out imaging by using a single-pixel detector, such as a photodiode.
-We concentrate on possible implementations of computational imaging into laser spectroscopy.
+- Computational imaging enables us to develop novel imaging systems based on so-called compressive sampling, where alternative approaches to image acquisition can be used (e.g., lensless imaging).
+We focus on (i) the CASSI technique (coded-aperture single-snapshot spectral imaging), which makes it possible to capture and reconstruct a 3D hyperspectral datacube by using a single 2D snapshot from a camera; (ii) the single-pixel camera technique, which makes it possible to carry out imaging by using a single-pixel detector, such as a photodiode.
+We are concentrating on possible implementations of computational imaging into laser spectroscopy.

-- RODES (Robust Detection System with Hyperspectral Sensor) PDF (0.5 MB)
+- RODES Robust Detection System with Hyperspectral Sensor

-We collaborate with research institutions worldwide (Department of Chemical Physics, Lund University, Sweden), as well as within the Czech Republic (Thin Film Department, Institute of Physics of the CAS; Technical University Liberec; Military Research Institute, University of Defence in Brno).
-Our research has also benefitted from cooperation with such industry partners as APPLIC s.r.o. or CRYTUR, spol. s r.o.
+We collaborate with research institutions worldwide (Department of Chemical Physics, Lund University, Sweden; Bergen University, Norway), as well as within the Czech Republic (Thin Film Department, Institute of Physics AS CR; Charles University in Prague; Technical University Liberec; University of Defence in Brno, Military Research Institute).
+Equally important partners in our research are our industry partners (APPLIC s.r.o.., Crytur, spol s r.o.).